 So for product managers, prices are temptingly easy to change, especially compared to perceptions of quality or product formulations.
 Virtually no lead times.
 No costs for retooling or new packaging.
 And what the hell, it’s only going to be for a short time so we can make our numbers for the quarter.
 No one will notice.
 If you work for General Foods or Frito-Lay or similar let’s-cross-train-every-manager enterprises, you might feel your tenure with a brand is 18 months max, so why worry about long-term issues like brand equity?
 Wall Street only demands a better quarter, regardless of any long-term brand equity damage.

 Enter discounting … a temporary price reduction intended to increase sales over the short term.
 Sounds harmless enough.
 “We’ll have the same quality, with a lower price, so we’ll become a greater value.”

 That’s when problems emerge.

-For new products which have not established their quality reference point within the field of competitive brands, or products creating a category, discounting may have zero benefit for the brand because the quality half of the value equation has not been established.
+Discounting may have zero brand benefit for new products which have not established their quality reference point within the competitive field.
+Products creating a category, because the quality half of the value equation has not been established, suffer a similar penalty.
 In this situation, the discount serves only as a trade lever or bonus.
 The question “What’s the deal?” is expected as a way of motivating the trade.

 Quality and price do not exist as isolated concepts in consumers’ minds.
-They are interrelated.
-Research has shown that deep discounts do cause the consumer to believe that something is wrong.
-Frequent discounting serves to lower the value of the brand because of an almost subconscious reaction by the consumer who believes that quality also has been lowered. (“Welcome to Kmart.
+They are tangled together.
+Research has shown deep discounts cause the consumer to believe that something is wrong.
+Frequent discounting serves to lower the value of the brand because of an almost subconscious reaction that quality also has been lowered. (“Welcome to Kmart.
 Martha Stewart over there.”)
-Or, in a “value rebound,” consumers begin to perceive the everyday price as too high.
+Or, in a “value rebound,” consumers begin to perceive the everyday price as a reason to postpone the purchase.
 The brand is then bought only on deal.